Net Worth

 In 2020, Kasey began dating Amy Long, who is a former reporter.
 The couple announced the news of a new arrival in August 2022 on Kasey’s official Facebook account, with Tanner looking ecstatic that he’s becoming a big brother.

-During his spare time, Kasey likes to play basketball and enjoys an outdoor grill.
+During his spare time, Kasey enjoys playing basketball and grilling outdoors.
 He also enjoys working with multiple charities and supports benefit concerts as well as racing events for charity.

 Summary